jharini/booknotes/system-design/system-design-interview/chapter27/README.md

  * C: Do we handle credit card processing ourselves?
  * I: No, we use a third-party provider like Stripe, Braintree, Square, etc.
  * C: Do we store credit card data in our system?
- * I: Due to compliance reasons, we do not store credit card data directly in our systems.
+ * I: Due to extremely high security and compliance requirements, we do not store credit card data directly in our systems.
 We rely on third-party payment processors.
  * C: Is the application global?
 Do we need to support different currencies and international payments?
  * I: The application is global, but we assume only one currency is used for the purposes of the interview.
  * C: How many payment transactions per day do we support?
- * I: 1mil transactions per day.
+ * I: 1 mil transactions per day.
  * C: Do we need to support the payout flow to eg payout to payers each month?
  * I: Yes, we need to support that
  * C: Is there anything else I should pay attention to?
- * I: We need to support reconciliations to fix any inconsistencies in communicating with internal and external systems.
+ * I: We need to support reconciliations to fix any inconsistencies in communicating with internal(accounting, analytics, etc) and external(payment service providers - PSP) systems.

 ## Functional requirements
  * Pay-in flow - payment system receives money from customers on behalf of merchants